tenable/terrascan/kustomize/README.md

 ### Deploying Terrascan Server

 1. Generate your TLS certificate files and place them in the `server/certs/` directory as `server.key` and `server.crt`.
-   Please refer to the `Generating TLS Certificates` section down below.
+   Please refer to the `Generating TLS Certificates` section above.

 2. Place your terrascan `config.toml` in the `server/config/` directory or edit the existing one.